jiayuehua/blog/_posts/2021-03-09-castlequest.md

 entire game, all 78 pages, printed out in _remarkably_ high quality!
 (Naturally, Mike did it on his office printer.
 Times haven't changed a bit.)

-So the USCTO sent Mark copies of all 78 pages; Mark went to Staples, scanned them in, and uploaded them to Dropbox; I downloaded them and...
+So the USCO sent Mark copies of all 78 pages; Mark went to Staples, scanned them in, and uploaded them to Dropbox; I downloaded them and...

 ...well, it turns out that even 16 years after the launch of Google Books,